Cap10Tojo/agriscore-site/README.md

 Marketing and information site for **AgriScore**, an AI-powered credit scoring platform for smallholder farmers in Zimbabwe.

-> "Giving Zimbabwe's farmers a financial identity — no collateral, no bank account required."
+> "Giving Zimbabwe's farmers a financial identity.
+No collateral, no bank account required."

 ## The problem